 Frequently asked questions

-looking forward to January/February 2021 when we will be open for submissions for
+looking forward to January 2022 when we will be open for submissions for publication in

 How do I submit my work?